At bonkers.ie we know that switching saves. And switching your mortgage can really save. So what are the steps involved in switching?

 Compare.
 Compare mortgage providers on bonkers.ie to find out who's offering the best rates and whether it makes financial sense to switch.
 Our mortgage calculator and comparison service lets you easily compare interest rates, offers and cashback incentives from all of Ireland’s mortgage lenders and will quickly show you what your new monthly repayments would be.

 The documents.
-Get in touch with your new bank and submit your application.
+Get in touch with your new bank to request a mortgage switching pack and then submit your application.
 Alternatively you can also switch mortgage through a broker.
 Remember that you'll need to provide documentation such as:

 In other words, it's a bit like submitting a new mortgage application.
 However the good news is that under new Central Bank requirements the bank you’re looking to switch to must give you all the information you need to switch and give you a decision within 10 business days of receiving your completed mortgage application.